iarsystems/iar-vsc-build/Extension/README.md

 all at once.
 See `ruby build.rb --help`.
 Note that you will need my patched thrift compiler for it to work, which you can also find [in my repo](http://git.iar.se/gitweb.cgi?p=user/hampusad.git;a=tree;f=thrift-for-ts;h=94332711f2c6536b64ad0603a5468c4cf52450ad;hb=HEAD).
+If you've cloned the entire repo, the build script should find it automatically.

 Once built, you can run/debug the extension by opening this folder in VS Code and pressing `F5`.
 The build script will also produce an installable `.vsix` file, see